-RE: FY 2001 ACCOMPLISHMENT REPORT
+RE: REVISION ALCORN STATE UNIVERSITY EXTENSION ACCOMPLISHMENT REPORT

-The Alcorn State University Cooperative Extension Program is hereby submitting to the USDA CSREES its Annual Reports of Accomplishments for the year ending September 31, 2001.
+The Alcorn State University Cooperative Extension Program is hereby submitting to the USDA CSREES its Revisions to The Annual Report of Accomplishments for the year ending September 31, 2001.
 We hope that this report satisfies both the law and the spirit of the law.

-If you have questions, please call me at (601) 877-6128 or E-mail me at zwells@lorman.alcorn.edu.
+If you have questions, please call me at (601) 877-6128 or E-mail me at zwells@lorman.alcorn.edu or Lynette Jones at (601) 877-6555 or E-mail me at ljones@lorman.alcorn.edu.

 The Cooperative Extension Program at Alcorn State University was first established in 1971.
 The Extension Program was established to meet the needs of the citizens of the state that had not fully participated in outreach educational programs being implemented by the United States Department of Agriculture (USDA) and other state agencies.
-Since that time, Alcorn State University has directed it's available resources toward meeting the unique needs of small farmers and low -income rural families and communities.
+Since that time, Alcorn State University has directed it's available resources toward meeting the unique needs of small farmers and low-income rural families and communities.